SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
 -   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).

-## re4, memory optimized instance family with enhanced performance
+## re4, high memory instance family

 Features

 -   I/O optimized.
 -   Supports standard SSDs and ultra disks.
 -   Optimized for high-performance databases, in-memory databases, and other memory intensive enterprise applications.
--   Equipped with 2.2 GHz Intel ® Xeon ® E7 8880 v4 \(Broadwell\) processors with a maximum turbo frequency of 2.4 GHz.
+-   Equipped with 2.2 GHz Intel ® Xeon ® E7 8880 v4\(Broadwell\) processors with a maximum turbo frequency of 2.4 GHz for consistent computing performance.
 -   Offers a CPU-to-memory ratio of 1:12 and up to 1,920 GiB memory.
 -   The ecs.re4.20xlarge and ecs.re4.40xlarge instance types are SAP HANA-certified.
 -   Suitable for the following scenarios: